 You'll find all types of cars available to rent in New Zealand.
 Choosing a car usually comes down to price and space.
 The number of people and bags, plus the length of your trip, are the deciding factors when comparing vehicles.

 New Zealand's roads are generally well-maintained, so you don't need a heavy duty vehicle to get around outside of cities.
-A mid-sized hatch is more than enough for two people and their bags - a Mazda 3 handles well in both town and country.
 If you're travelling light, a small hatch Suzuki Swift might be all you need.

 A four-wheel drive or one of our SUVs can be great if you're keen to drive through mountain ranges and other remote areas or go on ski trips.